MarynaShavlak/dev-interview-hub/src/entities/User/ui/UserCard/README.md

 });
 ```
 ## Conclusion
-The **`ProfileCard`** entity is essential for managing and displaying user profile information in both redesigned and legacy formats.
+The **`UserCard`** entity is essential for managing and displaying user profile information in both redesigned and legacy formats.
 It ensures that users have a consistent and responsive experience, regardless of the application's current feature set.
 By handling loading states, errors, and providing various callback functions, it allows for a robust and interactive profile management system that adapts to different design requirements and user needs.